-In this study, the effects of the addition of hydrogen on a methane-fueled gas engine generator were numerically investigated in terms of engine performance.
+In this study, the effects of the addition of hydrogen to NG on a methane-fueled gas engine generator were numerically investigated in terms of engine performance.
 The results of this study can be summarized as follows:

 The percentage of hydrogen in the mixture increases the burning velocity of CNG and decreases with the optimal ignition timing to obtain the maximum peak pressure of the engine running with a blend of hydrogen and CNG.
 The indicated efficiency rises as the percentage of hydrogen in the mixture increases.
-Therefore, as the hydrogen fraction is increased, the maximum peak pressure is found to be close to the TDC up to 20 percent hydrogen.
+Therefore, as the hydrogen fraction is increased, the maximum peak pressure is found to be close to the TDC.
 With the addition of hydrogen to NG, the peak heat release rates increased, and the CAs at which they appeared were advanced.

-For 20% hydrogen, the maximum values for in-cylinder temperature and heat release rate were advanced by approximately $6^{\circ}$ CA compared with 0% and 20% hydrogen.
-The maximum temperature difference between the 0% H2 and 30% H2 cases was approximately 150 K.
+For 15% hydrogen, the maximum values for incylinder temperature and heat release rate were advanced by approximately 8° CA compared with 0% and 7% hydrogen.
+The maximum temperature difference between the 0% $\rm H_2$ and 15% $\rm H_2$ cases was approximately 150 K.